amklin/Virtual-Hanfu-Fitting-Room-Image-Artist-Project/README.md

 ## Program Description

 The program will prompt the user to select a model and dress style.
-Using a convolutional neural network, the program will locate the position of the model's face annd paste an image of a dress on a model, allowing the user to visualize what the dress would look like on a person.
+Using a convolutional neural network, the program will locate the position of the model's face and paste an image of a dress on a model, allowing the user to visualize what the dress would look like on a person.

 ## Languages